rtmatt/csvimport/README.md

 // [...]

 ```

+Also, be sure to set the `custom_route` config to `true`, otherwise both your route and the default route will be registered.

 ## Advanced Usage
 You have further control over the import process.
 All you have to do is implement any of the following methods in your importer.